B-Stanley-0316/Nat_Parks_Project/README.md

 Features: elevation gain, length, difficulty rating, feature availability, activity availability Target Variable: average rating

-Since we found that biodiviersity is not a good indicator of trail popularity, and that popularity largely correlated with average rating, we wanted to perform classification models on only trail features to predict the average rating of a trail.
+Since we found that biodiversity is not a good indicator of trail popularity, and that popularity largely correlated with average rating, we wanted to perform classification models on only trail features to predict the average rating of a trail.
 We used Easy Ensemble Classifier to test the accuracy of our data analysis.
 Then, using the Random Forest model to classify parks by average rating, we used the feature_importances module to see which trail features most influenced their rating.
 The following fields with a # below had to be encoded into numeric format in order to be used in our machine learning models:

-Feature selection:
+**Feature selection:**

 Trail features:
 * length
 * elevation gain